Page Reviewed / Updated - September 30, 2020

 This program is available to individuals who are not eligible for the State Medicaid Plan or the Home and Community Based Services Waiver program.
 However, an exception exists if a particular service is offered under ASA In-Home Services that is not offered via the State Medicaid Plan.

-The ASA In-Home Services program is state funded and is administered by the South Dakota Department of Social Services, Division of Adult Services and Aging, which is now referred to as Division of Long Term Services and Supports.
+The ASA In-Home Services program is state funded and is administered by the South Dakota Department of Social Services, Division of Adult Services and Aging, which is now referred to as the Division of Long Term Services and Supports.

 There are several different eligibility criteria that must be met for program participation.